 - Be eligible for coverage and financial help through Connect for Health Colorado or coverage through Health First Colorado (Colorado’s Medicaid program)

-- Have filed taxes by April 15th, regardless of filing extensions
+- Have filed taxes by the tax filing deadline, regardless of filing extensions

 Undocumented individuals do not meet the requirements to qualify for Health First Colorado (Colorado’s Medicaid program) or health plans through Connect for Health Colorado.
 However, Coloradans who are undocumented can enroll in health insurance through the OmniSalud program during Open Enrollment (Nov.
 1 – Jan.
 15) or anytime you experience a Qualifying Life Event.